Tlikim/DFT-Trans/README.md

 # DFT-Trans
-This is the official implementation of paper "DFT-Trans: Pretraining Cost Reduction via Domain Mixing Tokens of Time and Frequency for NLP Tasks"
+This is the official implementation of paper "DFT-Trans: A Bidirectional Encoder for Efficient Fusion of Time-Frequency Domain Textual Features"
 ## Pretrain Corpus
 We are providing the corpus used to pretrain the model.
 [C4](https://huggingface.co/datasets/allenai/c4), [Wikipeidia](https://huggingface.co/datasets/wikipedia) and